The four-person race for the Democratic nomination in for Norwalk mayor will come to an end after the votes from the Sept. 10 primary are counted.

 I know that Norwalkers are tired of being disrespected by their own government for simply disagreeing.
 Under my administration, incivility will not be tolerated and only candidates who listen to and respect the opinions of others will be appointed to Boards and Commissions.
 The city's government must work to serve the citizens of Norwalk.

-Q: Specifically, what will you do to improve our schools if elected?
+Q: All candidates have said they want to improve Norwalk's schools.
+Specifically, what will you do to improve our schools if elected, and how will you do it?

 Garfunkel: I will improve our schools by maintaining a singular focus on the education our students are receiving, but within our means.
 That must be our focus.
 We must give the school administration the space to do the jobs for which they are responsible, but at the same time we must hold our administrators accountable for tangible results.
 As mayor, I will encourage the hiring of additional grant writers to obtain grants to supplement our school budget and will work with our local businesses to encourage partnerships that enrich the educational experience for our students.
 I will also work with our legislative delegation and directly with Hartford to make sure that Norwalk receives its fair share of educational funding from the state.